Software

 1. Run the provisioning playbook from the repository root:

-ansible-playbook -i ansible/inventory.yml ansible/provision.yml --ask-become-pass
+ansible-playbook -i ansible/inventory.yml ansible/provision.yml --ask-pass

 The playbook will: